 Here’s a link to the straws, gold forks, and napkins we used:

 That’s it!
 I loved using the Cricut Maker and helping to plan this wonderful party.
-Here are a few more pictures of my favorite décor items.
-Good luck with your party and I hope these suggestions were of help inspiring you to make creations of your own!
+Here are a few more pictures of my favorite decor items.
+Good luck with your party and I hope these Cricut Birthday party ideas were of help inspiring you to make creations of your own!
 Have a wonderful personalized birthday party!

 Aside from the Cricut crafts we used….